 Upon the reception of an MLME-QTP.request primitive, an HE STA shall perform the following procedure to start the quiet time period operation (Figure 27-13 (Quiet time period operation)):

-If the responder AP and the requester HE STA are QTP capable as indicated by the QTP Support field in the HE Capabilities element, the requester HE STA sends a Quiet Time Period Request frame indicating the duration, interval, and type of operation (indicated by Service Specific Identifier).
+If the responder AP and the requester HE STA are QTP capable as indicated by the QTP Support (CID11870) in the HE Capabilities element, the requester HE STA sends (CID 11361) an HE action frame with value of the control field set to 0.
+The Quiet Time Period Request element indicating the duration, interval, and type of operation (indicated by Service Specific Identifier).
 The requester HE STA may include multiple Quiet Time Period Request elements in one frame for multiple types of peer-to-peer operations.

-If a Quiet Time Period Response frame is received with the dialog token matching the request token with a status code set to a value of SUCCESS, the AP has confirmed the reception of the Quiet Time Period Request element, and the MLME shall issue an MLME-QTP.confirm primitive indicating the success of the procedure.
+If a Quiet Time Period Response (CID 11361)element is received with the dialog token matching the request token with a status code set to a value of SUCCESS, the AP has confirmed the reception of the Quiet Time Period Request element, and the MLME shall issue an MLME-QTP.confirm primitive indicating the success of the procedure.

-When a Quiet Time Period Setup frame is received, the requester HE STA may transmit frames.
-The transmission of a frame by HE STA in this period shall follow the CCA rules.
+When a Quiet Time Period Setup (CID 11361)element is received, the requester HE STA may transmit frames.
+The transmission of a frame by HE STA in this period shall follow the CCA rules (CID 11161) applying to HE STA.

 NOTE 1—The HE STA can use the GAS protocol to transport an element that informs an AP about the type(s) of peer-to-peer operations that the HE STA supports.

-NOTE 2—The frames belong to the requested type of peer-to-peer operation indicated by the vendor specific service identifier of the Quiet Time Period Response.
+NOTE 2—The frames belong to the requested type of peer-to-peer operation indicated by the (CID 13528) Service Specific Identifier field of the Quiet Time Period Response.

 27.16.4.3 Procedure at the responder AP

 A responder AP may operate as follows (Figure 27-13 (Quiet time period operation)):

-a) When a QTP Request frame is received from an HE STA, the MLME shall issue an MLME-QTP.indication primitive.
+a) When a QTP Request (CID 11361)element is received from an HE STA in an HE action frame, the MLME shall issue an MLME-QTP.indication primitive.

-b) Upon receipt of the MLME-QTP.response primitive, the AP may respond by sending Quiet Time Period Response frame.
+b) Upon receipt of the MLME-QTP.response primitive, the AP may respond by sending Quiet Time Period Response element in an HE action frame.

 1) If the status code is SUCCESS, the request is accepted.
 The responder AP shall schedule the quiet period(s) according to the accepted request.
-Contained in the transmitted Quiet Time Period Response frame is a copy of the request token from the requester HE STA.
+Contained in the transmitted Quiet Time Period Response (CID 11361) element is a copy of the request token from the requester HE STA.
 The QTP procedure shall be terminated if the number of quiet periods exceeds the value of the Repetition Count field specified.

 2) If the status code is REJECTED, the AP indicated the request can not be fulfilled.

 3) If the status code is Countered, the AP counters the request with recommended values and the current request is rejected.
-Upon receiving the Countered, an HE STA shall send a new the Quiet Time request frame to set up the quiet time period.
+Upon receiving the Countered, an HE STA shall send a new the Quiet Time request (CID 11361)element to set up the quiet time period.

-When the scheduled quiet time periods arrive, the responder AP may transmit a Quiet Time Period Setup frame including Quiet Time Period Setup element.
-Only HE STA which supports the opera-tion indicated by the Vendor Specific Service Identifier field of the Quiet Time Period Setup ele-ment may transmit frames in the quiet time period.
+When the scheduled quiet time periods arrive, the responder AP may transmit a (CID 11361)HE action frame including Quiet Time Period Setup element.
+Only HE STA which supports the operation indicated by the (CID 13529) Service Specific Identifier Field of the Quiet Time Period Setup element may transmit frames in the quiet time period.
 The responder AP shall set the Quiet Period Duration field of Quiet Time Period Setup frame to a value no larger than indicated in Quiet Period Duration field of the Quiet Time Period Request element sent by the requester HE STA.